Scientific Name

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 Stapeliads require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.

-These plants come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
+These plants come from climates where they survive extremely high summer temperatures, so most growth occurs in spring and fall, with flowering in fall when the weather cools down.
 In the growing season, water in moderation when needed, ensuring the soil is fairly dried out between waterings.
 Do not water between late fall and early spring.

 See more at How to Grow and Care for Stapeliads.